zmarkan/shiny-jamstack-and-serverless/content/_index.md

 ## shipping software 🐱‍💻

 ---

 You _should_ be able to see some text moving as I speak below here... 👇

 ---

+serverless != λ

+---

+## Serverless is:

+- Single functions of code  λ
+- Less ops and server management
+- Focusing on your business logic
+- Offloading heavy lifting to others

+---